amarpan/how-to-install-and-configure-zshell/README.md

 ![Oh My Shell Configuration Prompt](oh-my-zsh-config-prompt.png)

+Take a look at your command line and you'll notice the difference right away.

 {{< note >}}

 If for any reason you need to switch back to the bash shell, use the following command: